Japan Air Self-Defense Force: History

 Until 2015, women were banned from becoming fighter jet and reconnaissance aircraft pilots.
 The first female pilot of an F-15 joined the ranks, along with three other female pilots currently in training, in 2018.

 Since 2008, the number of scrambles to intercept Chinese aircraft has increased rapidly.
 In 2010 there were scrambles against 31 Chinese aircraft and 193 Russian aircraft.
-In 2018 scrambles increased to against 638 Chinese aircraft and 343 Russian aircraft.
-Chinese aircraft flight paths are mostly in the East China Sea, around the Ryukyu islands and through the Korea Strait.
+In 2018 scrambles increased to against 638 Chinese aircraft and against 343 Russian aircraft.
+Chinese aircraft flight paths are mostly in the East China Sea, around the Ryukyu Islands and through the Korea Strait.
 Russia frequently conducts flights orbiting Japan with military aircraft.

 The Ministry of Defense reported in fiscal 2018 that there were 999 scrambles by JASDF jets against mainly Chinese and Russian unidentified aircraft.
 That is the second highest amount of scrambles by the JASDF since 1958.
 638 (64%) were Chinese aircraft and 343 (34%) were Russian aircraft.
 On June 20, 2019, two Russian bombers (Tupolev Tu-95) violated Japanese airspace twice on the same day.

 The Diet of Japan approved the modification of the ships of the Izumo-class to operate STOVL aircraft and in 2019 ordered 42 STOVL Lockheed Martin F-35 Lightning IIs.
 The US Marines will operate their own STOVL F-35s from the Izumo-class in cooperation with the ship's crew to build up a Japanese capability to operate this type.
 The current plan is for the Japan Air Self-Defense Force to operate the STOVL F-35B from land bases once delivered.